rails-decal/railsdecal-proj1/README.md

 #### Part 0: Setup PokePortal

-Clone the repo (TODO:URL) in your terminal.
+Clone the repo (git@github.com:rails-decal/railsdecal-proj1.git) in your terminal.
 Cd into the directory and migrate your database, then start your server.
 In localhost, you should see an error that says: "uninitialized constant HomeController::Pokemon".
 This is expected; let's fix it.

 In the [Google Form](https://docs.google.com/forms/d/1VhMa7Ml0PdLYEPztMRqoBMsHrJH3O_jiKSJoOKRBYlk/viewform?usp=send_form), answer Question 0.